 Dr. Charles Cornell graduated from Williams College Cum Laude with highest honors in Chemistry.
-He earned his medical degree at Weill Cornell Medical College and completed his residency in the Department of Orthopaedic Surgery at Hospital for Special Surgery and The New York Hospital in Affiliation with Weill Cornell Medical College.
-In 1986, he completed a fellowship in Orthopaedic Traumatology at the University of Washington School of Medicine in Seattle, Washington.
+He earned his medical degree at Weill Cornell Medical College and completed his residency in the Department of Orthopedic Surgery at Hospital for Special Surgery and The New York Hospital in Affiliation with Weill Cornell Medical College.
+In 1986, he completed a fellowship in Orthopedic Traumatology at the University of Washington School of Medicine in Seattle, Washington.
 Dr. Cornell is board certified by the American Board of Orthopaedic Surgeons and was recertified on January 1, 1999.
 On February 8, 1990, Dr. Cornell was admitted as a Fellow to the American Academy of Orthopaedic Surgeons and on October 19, 1992 to the American College of Surgeons.

 Fractures and Trauma

-Post-traumatic reconstruction
+Post-traumatic Reconstruction

 Avascular Necrosis